rvp47/School_District_Analysis/README.md

 ### School Summary
 How is the school summary affected?

-After cleaning up the data, Thomas High Schools saw a lower average math score, higher average reading score, lower % passing math, lower % passing reading, and lower % overall passing.
+After cleaning up the data, Thomas High School saw a lower average math score, higher average reading score, lower % passing math, lower % passing reading, and lower % overall passing.
 However, the differences were very slight at less than a 1% increase or decrease.

 Original data
 ![school_summary_original](https://user-images.githubusercontent.com/90656004/140653485-2d562021-f2fd-424b-ac3e-3ed61a3a15fb.PNG)